LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 		  to to 98
-1-swap.c - Write a function that swaps the values of two int 2-strlen.c - Write a function that returns the length of a string
+1-swap.c - Write a function that swaps the values of two int 2-strlen.c - Write a function that returns the length of a string 3-puts.c - Write a function that prins a string,
+	   followed by a new line3-puts.c - Write a function that prins a string, followed by a new line3-puts.c - Write a function that prins a string, followed by a new line